 Failing to be in compliance and violating these standards can be very costly to the lives of your employees and the livelihood of your company.
-In 2019, the U.S. experienced 48.3 million workplace injuries resulting in over $1 billion in associated costs, according to the National Safety Council.
+In the last reported year, the U.S. experienced 63 million workplace injuries resulting in over $1.2 billion in associated costs, according to the National Safety Council.

 To reduce the risk and cost of injury, employers should ensure all workers have access to adequate training, while implementing a comprehensive health and safety program.